mgunyho/tere/README.md

         Set-Alias tere Invoke-Tere
     ```

-    For Windows Command Prompt, put this a batch script file called `tere.bat` in a folder included in your `PATH` environment variable such as `C:\Windows`:
+    For Windows Command Prompt, put this in a batch script file called `tere.bat` in a folder included in your `PATH` environment variable such as `C:\Windows`:
     ```batch
         @echo off